Unilever

-Unilever's largest brands include Lifebuoy, Dove, Sunsilk, Knorr, Lux, Sunlight, Rexona/Degree, Axe/Lynx, Ben & Jerry's, Omo/Persil, Heartbrand (Wall's) ice creams, Hellmann's and Magnum.

-Unilever is organised into three main divisions: Foods and Refreshments, Home Care, and Beauty & Personal Care.
-It has research and development facilities in China, India, the Netherlands, the United Kingdom, and the United States.
+The company is organised into four main business groups: Beauty & Wellbeing, Personal Care, Home Care, and Nutrition.
+It has research and development facilities in China, India, the Netherlands, Pakistan, the United Kingdom, and the United States.

-Unilever was founded on 2 September 1929, by the merger of the British soapmaker Lever Brothers and the Dutch margarine producer Margarine Unie.
-In the 1930s Unilever acquired the United Africa Company.
-During the second half of the 20th century, the company increasingly diversified from being a maker of products made of oils and fats and expanded its operations worldwide.
-It has made numerous corporate acquisitions, including Lipton (1971), Brooke Bond (1984), Chesebrough-Ponds (1987), Best Foods (2000), Ben & Jerry's (2000), Alberto-Culver (2010), Dollar Shave Club (2016) and Pukka Herbs (2017).
-Unilever divested its specialty chemicals businesses to ICI in 1997.
-In the 2010s, under the leadership of Paul Polman, the company gradually shifted its focus towards health and beauty brands and away from food brands showing slow growth.
+In the 1930s, Unilever acquired the United Africa Company.
+In the second half of the 20th century, the company increasingly diversified from being a maker of products made of oils and fats, and expanded its operations worldwide.
+It has made numerous corporate acquisitions, including Lipton (1971), Brooke Bond (1984), Pond's (1987), Colman's (1995), Hellmann's (2000), Ben & Jerry's (2000), SlimFast (2000), Knorr (2000), Alberto-Culver (2010), Dollar Shave Club (2016), and Pukka Herbs (2017).
+Unilever divested its speciality chemicals businesses to Imperial Chemical Industries in 1997.
+In the 2010s, under the leadership of Paul Polman, the company gradually shifted its focus towards health and beauty brands and away from food brands that showed slow growth.

-Unilever has a primary listing on the London Stock Exchange and is a constituent of the FTSE 100 Index.
-Unilever has a secondary listing on Euronext Amsterdam and is a constituent of the AEX index.
-The completion of the unification of Unilever's Dutch and UK arms under a single London-based entity was announced on 30 November 2020.
+Unilever is listed on the London Stock Exchange with secondary listings on the Euronext Amsterdam and the New York Stock Exchange and is a constituent of the FTSE 100 Index.

 History

 1921–1940

-In September 1929, Unilever was formed by a merger of the operations of Dutch Margarine Unie and British soapmaker Lever Brothers, with the name of the resulting company a portmanteau of the name of both companies.
+In September 1929, Unilever was formed by a merger of Dutch Margarine Unie and British soapmaker Lever Brothers, with the name of Unilever a blend word of the name of both companies.

-In the 1930s, business grew and new ventures were launched in Africa and Latin America.
+In the 1930s, the business grew, and new ventures were launched in Africa and Latin America.
 During this time, Unilever acquired the United Africa Company, created from a merger of the African & Eastern Trade Corporation and the Royal Niger Company, which oversaw British trade interests in present-day Nigeria during the colonial era.

 The Nazi occupation of Europe during the Second World War meant that Unilever was unable to reinvest its capital into Europe, so it instead acquired new businesses in the United Kingdom and the United States.

 In 1943, it acquired T. J. Lipton, a majority stake in Frosted Foods (owner of the Birds Eye brand in the UK) and Batchelors Peas, one of the largest vegetables canners in the United Kingdom.
 In 1944, Pepsodent was acquired.

-In 1933, Unilever Indonesia was established in December as Lever Zeepfabrieken N.V. and has operations in Cikarang, West Java at Rungkut, East Java and North Sumatra.
+In 1933, Unilever Indonesia was established in December as Lever Zeepfabrieken N.V. and had operations in Cikarang, West Java at Rungkut, East Java and North Sumatra.